net-lisias-kspu/ContractConfigurator/Contract Type.md

         // Contract text details
         title = Simple Test Contract
+        description = A more detailed description of the contract.
+        // COMING SOON!
-        description = A more detailed description of the contract. synopsis = We want you to do a thing. completedMessage = You have done the thing.
+        notes = These are contract level notes. synopsis = We want you to do a thing. completedMessage = You have done the thing.